rudderlabs/rudderstack-docs/sources/looker.md

 ### **Adding RudderStack Action Hub Server**

 RudderStack hosts a Looker [Action Hub Server](https://docs.looker.com/sharing-and-publishing/action-hub#writing_an_action) that communicates with your Looker instance.
-Once you connect the Action Hub Server to your Looker instance by clicking on the **Add Action Hub** button present at the bottom of Looker Actions dashboard, you can start viewing the three RudderStack actions as above**.**
+Once you connect the Action Hub Server to your Looker instance by clicking on the **Add Action Hub** button present at the bottom of Looker Actions dashboard, you can start viewing the three RudderStack actions as above.

 {% hint style="info" %}
 The RudderStack Action Hub Server can be found at [https://looker-action-hub.rudderstack.com](https://looker-action-hub.rudderstack.com)